Eterna™

 • Patient selection.
 It is extremely important to select patients appropriately for neurostimulation.
 Thorough psychiatric screening should be performed.
 Patients should not be dependent on drugs and should be able to operate the neurostimulation system.

 • Infection.
 Follow proper infection control procedures.
-Patients should avoid charging their generator over an incision that has not completely healed.
 Infections related to system implantation might require that the device be explanted.

 • Implantation of two systems.
-If two systems are implanted, ensure that at least 20 cm (8 in.) separates the implanted generators to minimize unintended interaction with other system components.
+If two systems are implanted, ensure that at least 20 cm (8 in.) separates the implanted IPGs to minimize unintended interaction with other system components.

 • Implantation of multiple leads.
 If multiple leads are implanted, leads and extensions should be routed in close proximity.
 Nonadjacent leads can possibly create a conduit for stray electromagnetic energy that could cause the patient unwanted stimulation.

-• Implant heating.
+• Implant healing.
 While charging the generator, patients may perceive an increase in temperature at the generator site.
 In patients who have areas of increased sensitivity to heat, consider placing the implant where the patient has normal sensation.

 • High stimulation outputs.
-Stimulation at high outputs may cause unpleasant sensations or motor disturbances or render the patient incapable of controlling the generator.
-If unpleasant sensations occur, turn off stimulation immediately.
+Stimulation at high outputs may cause unpleasant sensations or motor disturbances, or render the patient incapable of controlling the stimulator.
+If unpleasant sensations occur, the device should be turned off immediately.

 • Electromagnetic interference (EMI).
 Some equipment in home, work, medical, and public environments can generate EMI that is strong enough to interfere with the operation of a neurostimulation system or damage system components.
-Patients should avoid getting too close to these types of EMI sources, which include the following examples: commercial electrical equipment (such as arc welders and induction furnaces), communication equipment (such as microwave transmitters and high-power amateur transmitters), high voltage power lines, radiofrequency identification (RFID) devices, and some medical procedures (such as therapeutic radiation and electromagnetic lithotripsy).
+Patients should avoid getting too close to these types of EMI sources, which include the following examples: commercial electrical equipment (such as arc welders and induction furnaces), communication equipment (such as microwave transmitters and high-power amateur transmitters), high-voltage power lines, radiofrequency identification (RFID) devices, and some medical procedures (such as therapeutic radiation and electromagnetic lithotripsy).

+• Consumer goods and electronic devices.
+Magnetic interference with consumer goods or electronic devices that contain magnets, such as mobile phones and smart watches, may unintentionally cause the neurostimulation system to turn on or turn off or affect communication between the device and generator; however, it will not change the prescribed programmed parameters.
 Patients should be advised to keep their mobile phones and smart watches at least 15 cm (6 in.) away from the generator and avoid placing any smart device in a pocket near the generator.
 If a patient is concerned about a smart device interacting with their neurostimulation system, consider disabling magnet mode.
 For more information about setting the magnet mode, refer to the clinician programmer manual or contact Technical Support.

 • Lead movement.
-Patients should be instructed to avoid bending, twisting, stretching, and lifting objects over 2 kg (5 lb) for six to eight weeks after implantation of a neurostimulation system.
+Patients should be instructed to avoid bending, twisting, stretching, and lifting objects over 2 kg (5 lb.) six to eight weeks after implantation of a neurostimulation system.
 Extension of the upper torso or neck may cause lead movement and alter the stimulation field (especially with leads in the cervical area), resulting in overstimulation or ineffective stimulation.

 • Patient training.
-Instruct patients to use their neurostimulation system only after an authorized clinician has programmed the generator and has trained the patient on how to safely control stimulation and to charge the system.
+Instruct patients to use their neurostimulation system only after an authorized clinician has programmed the device and has trained the patient how to control stimulation and safely use the system.

 • Programmer use.
 Allow only authorized use of the clinician programmer to avoid any programming changes that may injure a patient.